Last reviewed June 2022 by Hank Young

 - But changes in frequency (Atlantic monthly vs. Atlantic) are still major changes

-Receiving units should send these materials to Cataloging & Metadata, if they suspect a major change:
+Receiving units should send these materials to The Cataloging and Discovery Services Department if they suspect a major change:

 Send us the first issue of the new title and the last issue of the old title.

 Send us “surrogates” (i.e. scans or photocopies of the issues).

 - May be from the cover, or a title page (not a table of contents page, unless that's the only place the title appears)

 What we would like to see if available:

 - Support for, or more information about, any title change(s)An editorial at the front of the magazine